The Replacements (film): Plot

-The next day, in a chalk talk, when McGinty asks the players what their fears are, they begin to realize they're all afraid of failing in their second chance at football.
-McGinty inspires the team to use their shared fear as a source of strength.
-In the Sentinels' next game, against San Diego, they fall behind again but are able to come together and rally after a 65-yard field goal by their Welsh kicker, Nigel Gruff, winning the game 17–16.
+The next day, in a chalk talk, when McGinty asks the players what their fears are, they realize they're all afraid of failing in their second chance at football.
+McGinty inspires the team to use their fear as a source of strength.
+In the Sentinels' next game, against San Diego, they fall behind but rally after a 65-yard field goal by their Welsh kicker, Nigel Gruff, winning the game 17–16.
 Falco meets Farrell at the bar she inherited from her father and now runs.
-After a short conversation and a beer, they share a deep kiss.
+After a conversation and a beer, they share a kiss.

-The Sentinels nearly lose their next game on the road against Phoenix, but win on a couple of improbable plays.
+The Sentinels nearly lose their next game on the road against Phoenix but win on a couple of improbable plays.
 When they return to DC, O'Neil tells McGinty that Martel has crossed the picket line, as has the entire Dallas team—the league's defending champion and the Sentinels' next opponent.
-O'Neil shows no confidence in Falco's ability to beat Dallas, and hints to McGinty that he could be fired if he refuses to start Martel, reneging on the promise he'd given to McGinty to not interfere.
+O'Neil shows no confidence in Falco's ability to beat Dallas and hints to McGinty that he could be fired if he refuses to start Martel, reneging on the promise he'd given to McGinty to not interfere.
 McGinty gives in and tells Falco, saying that he has the "heart" Martel lacks.
-Falco then gives his teammates the news.
-While disheartened, they give him a farewell toast.
-Too downcast to face Farrell, he stands her up for the date they had planned.
+Too downcast to face Farrell, Falco stands her up for the date they had planned.

-In the first half of the Dallas game, Martel clashes severely with the replacement players, blames them for his own mistakes, and smugly ignores McGinty's play calls.
+In the first half of the Dallas game, Martel clashes severely with the replacement players, blames them for his own mistakes, and ignores McGinty's play calls.
 The Sentinels trail Dallas 17–0 at halftime.
 On the way to the locker room, McGinty tells a TV reporter that what the team needs to come back and win is "miles and miles of heart".
-Seeing this on television, Falco returns to the stadium, and McGinty promptly benches Martel.
-The rest of the team throws Martel out of the locker room.
-Back on the field, Falco finds Farrell and apologizes to her, giving her another deep kiss.
+Seeing this on television, Falco returns to the stadium, and McGinty benches Martel.
+Falco finds Farrell and apologizes to her, giving her another kiss.

-McGinty tells the replacements that the strike will officially end the next day, encouraging them to give everything they have left.
-The Sentinels rally back to 17–14 with less than a minute left.
-Falco calls for a deep pass to the replacements' deaf tight end, Brian Murphy, and hits him with the game-winning touchdown pass as time expires, beating Dallas 20–17, and earning the Sentinels a playoff berth.
+McGinty tells the replacements that the strike will end the next day, encouraging them to give everything they have left.
+The Sentinels rally to 17–14 with less than a minute left.
+Falco calls for a deep pass to the replacements' deaf tight end, Brian Murphy, and hits him with the game-winning touchdown pass as time expires, beating Dallas 20–17 and earning the Sentinels a playoff berth.
 McGinty narrates that the replacement players left the field with nothing but the satisfaction and personal glory of living the athlete's dream of a "second chance", as the replacements dance on the field to "I Will Survive".